Polymarket/agents/README.md

 # License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](https://github.com/Polymarket/agents/blob/main/LICENSE.md) file for details.

 # Contact

 For any questions or inquiries, please contact liam@polymarket.com or reach out at www.greenestreet.xyz

 Enjoy using the CLI application!
 If you encounter any issues, feel free to open an issue on the repository.

+# Terms of Service

+[Terms of Service](https://polymarket.com/tos) prohibit US persons and persons from certain other jurisdictions from trading on Polymarket (via UI & API and including agents developed by persons in restricted jurisdictions), although data and information is viewable globally.